galaxyproject/training-material/topics/statistics/tutorials/RNN/tutorial.md

 {: .hands_on}

 > ### {% icon comment %} Comment
 > The prediction step generates 1 dataset.
-Its a file that has predictions (1 or 0 for postive or negative movie reviews) for every review in the test dataset.
+It's a file that has predictions (1 or 0 for positive or negative movie reviews) for every review in the test dataset.
 {: .comment}